jelix/jelix/UPGRADE-TO-2.0.md

   declare classes that were listed into this parameter, in the autoloading section of module.xml/jelix-module.json files (or if you prefer, into the composer.json if the module is a Composer package)
+- if you used `enableAllModules`, you should enable into the configuration all modules you want to use

 ## Convert test inside modules